 There are many ways to update a kitchen.
 One of these is cabinet refacing.
-If the carcasses are still in good condition, you can apply a new cabinet style, color, or material to cabinet door fronts, drawers and carcasses.
+If the carcasses are still in good condition, you can apply a new cabinet style or material to cabinet door fronts, drawers and carcasses.

-Refacing kitchen cabinets offers many variations in color, material and finish and can be used on laminate and natural wood units.
+Refacing kitchen cabinets offers many variations in color, material and finish and can be used on laminate and natural wood units, the latter of which you might otherwise refinish or stain.
 It’s a really cost-effective way of giving the room a completely new look and feel and is much easier and less disruptive than having a whole new kitchen installed.
 It can also be the perfect way to extend the lifespan of your kitchen, too.
 ‘By updating a classic design with the latest developments in kitchen surface treatments, we can extend the lifespan of your kitchen without compromising on style or quality,’ says Simon Bodsworth, managing director at Daval.

-When the cabinets are in good condition, remodelling the kitchen by refacing them is one of the simplest and most effective ways to achieve a completely new look.
+When the cabinets are in good condition, remodeling the kitchen by refacing them is one of the simplest and most effective ways to achieve a completely new look, avoiding the tasks of removing kitchen cabinets that are looking tired and installing kitchen cabinets with a different look.
 It’s also a more sustainable and eco-friendly solution, as you won’t be adding to landfill with discarded cabinets and buying new, so you’re saving trees too.

 Refacing kitchen cabinets is something any competent DIYer can do themselves and there are specialist companies who can also do the job for you.